 Physiofirst, the Professional Network for private practitioners, also has a listing service for private practitioners working in the UK.

-In some areas of the UK self-referral systems are in place, through which you can ask to see an NHS physiotherapist yourself, without going through your GP.
+In some areas of the UK self-referral systems are in place, through which you can ask to see an NHS physiotherapist yourself, without waiting for a referral from your GP.

-The reception staff at your GP practice or your local NHS provider (eg your local hospital) will be able to tell you if self-referral is available in your area.
+The reception staff at your GP practice or your local NHS provider (eg your local hospital) will be able to tell you if these services are available in your area.

 Occupational health schemes